Meet the teachers at The International - Academy and Boarding School of Denmark:

 Therefore it was not surprise at all when he decided to pursue a career as scientist.
 Moreover, besides the purely lab research associated to Science, what he loves the most is teaching.
 He engages on any public presentation, workshop organization, and teaching activities whenever possible, and after all, he realized that his real passion was teaching.
 “I believe that my best contribution to society will be to spread a contagious illness that most people get cured when they are young: curiosity.
 We live in a technological world, so a solid understanding of Science and technology is a must for any individual who has the scope of being a global citizen.”

 Diego has been living in Denmark for the last six years, moving from Odense to Aarhus and finally to Vejle, where he lives with his girlfriend, who is a molecular biologist.
-Diego has recently joined the school as the IGCSE Co-ordinated Science teacher.
+Diego has joined the school as the IGCSE Science teacher.
 “I am very excited about sharing my passion for Science with the students and I plan to spark their curiosity about everything in Nature, from the tiny bacteria to the vast black holes in deep space”.
-Besides Science, he is interested on carrying out extra-curricular activities such as Photography and Music, as taking photos and playing the guitar are two of his favorite hobbies.
+Besides Science, he is interested in carrying out extra-curricular activities such as Photography and Music, as taking photos and playing the guitar are two of his favorite hobbies.

 Samantha is from Melbourne, Australia.
 She has a degree in Performing Arts, and has worked as a teacher in Australia, France, Spain, Cambodia, Sri Lanka, Denmark and America.
 She always knew she was destined to travel, but didn’t step foot outside of Australia until she was nineteen when she travelled to South Lake Tahoe to work as a ski instructor.
 She was bitten by both the travel and the teaching bug, and became a qualified Cambridge English Language Teacher in 2011.
 She has been inspiring curiosity in the classrooms of the world ever since, and managed to collect two extra languages as souvenirs; French and Danish.